 The PCM_OP_BILL_MAKE_BILL_ON_DEMAND opcode creates a /bill object immediately when a deal or plan that is flagged for on-demand billing is purchased.

 To create a bill on demand for a deal or plan, the PCM_FLD_ON_DEMAND_INFO field must be set in /plan or /deal objects.
 Set this field using Pricing Center by selecting Bill on Demand on the plan or deal Attributes tab.
-For information about using on-demand billing see "Enabling on-demand billing" in the Pricing Center online help.
+For information about using on-demand billing see the discussion about enabling on-demand billing in the Pricing Center online help.

 If your BRM system is setup for sponsorship and contains sponsor or resource sharing groups, you must reconfigure your billing setup to ensure that member accounts are billed before owner accounts.
 See "Setting Up Billing for Sponsorship".